 20. The Bible — For explaining why we are hear and where we are going.

-So have a wonderful life by being thankful and remember to give thanks to the ones who made it all possible.
+Being thankful will make you happier.
+So count your blessings and remember to give thanks to everyone, and especially the One, who made it all possible.